TrishadKano/DATA-SCIENCE-PROJECTS/MACHINE LEARNING/README.md

 **Overview**
 This project aims to predict loan eligibility based on applicant data.
 Using Python and machine learning algorithms, the model classifies whether a loan application is Approved or Not Approved.

+**Aim:**
+To develop a classification model that accurately predicts loan eligibility based on applicant information, improving decision-making in loan approval processes.

 **Key Features:**